NetworkwideFileSearch/filesearch1.0.0/resources/intro_to_inverted_indexing.md

 A brief explanation of the Inverted Index
 The inverted index is a database index storing a mapping from content, such as words or numbers, to its locations in a database, or in a document or a set of documents.
-The purpose of an inverted index is to allow a fast full-text search.
+The purpose of an inverted index is to allow a fast full-text search.<br><br>
 ![image](https://user-images.githubusercontent.com/56029669/196867374-dc333866-98a9-4ba6-984c-07ee42018156.png)